There are many scenarios in which downloading all WordPress media files becomes required.

 It maps the whole year- and month-based folder structure so that you can import to the new site correctly.

-If you haven’t set up user role permissions in File Manager, other users might interfere in your settings.
+If you haven’t set up user role permissions in File Manager, other users might interfere with your settings.

 That said, for those who are more of a techie, refer to the second method below.